Shy couplings, CAT(0) spaces, and the lion and man: Complements and conclusions. Complements and conclusions

-For planar domains, \(\CAT0\) and simple-connectedness are equivalent, in which case, by Theorem \ref{thm:no-shy-coupling2}, there are no shy co-adapted couplings.
-In higher dimensions, it is natural to ask whether the \CAT0 condition is essential for there to be no shy coupling.
+For planar domains, $\CAT0$ and simple-connectedness are equivalent, in which case, by Theorem~\ref{thmno-shy-coupling2}, there are no shy co-adapted couplings.
+In higher dimensions, it is natural to ask whether the $\CAT0$ condition is essential for there to be no shy coupling.
 We do not at all believe this to be the case.
-It is possible to give an argument suggesting that star-shaped domains with smooth boundary conditions cannot support shy couplings, by establishing the analogous result for a corresponding deterministic pursuit-evasion problem.
+It is possible to give an argument suggesting that star-shaped domains with smooth boundary conditions cannot support shy couplings, by establishing the analogous result for a corresponding deterministic pursuit--evasion problem.
 To apply this argument to the probabilistic case would require more careful arguments.
 We therefore leave this as a project for another day.

-As a spur to future work, we formulate a bold and possibly rash conjecture: \begin{conjecture} There can be no shy co-adapted coupling for reflecting Brownian motions in bounded contractible domains in any dimension. \end{conjecture} While resolution of the star-shaped case appears to be largely a technical matter, we believe that new ideas will be required to make substantial progress towards resolving the conjecture.
+As a spur to future work, we formulate a bold and possibly rash conjecture: \begin{conjecture} There can be no shy co-adapted coupling for reflecting Brownian motions in bounded contractible domains in any dimension. \end{conjecture}

+While resolution of the star-shaped case appears to be largely a technical matter, we believe that new ideas will be required to make substantial progress toward resolving the conjecture.